coryhouse/nextjs-13-demo/README.md

 ## My Notes

 - Watch out - Make sure you're not editing the .next folder.
 If you move a file, VS Code opens the changed file, but doesn't save it.
 So, save the file and close it.
+- If you're seeing "old" data, then delete the .next folder.
+I wasted a LOT of time because it kept seeing a single record from the api, instead of the updated array I was sending.

 ## TODO